Jacob-Bankston/Life-Accomplishments-Journal/notes/atlanta-code-conf-2021/introduction-to-continuous-integration-and-continuous-delivery-using-containers-and-kubernetes.md

 #### Notes to improve talk

+- POSITIVES
+  - Very informative and covered base knowledge throughout the talk
+- GROWTH
   - Throughout talk integrate questions to check for comprehension
     - Boosts engagement of the audience, and ensures that you're getting your point across well
     - Every audience is the same, so it gives you immediate feedback for how you're doing